Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 # ---- snip ----
 ```

-After this, `/` points to the new jail, and the previous real root filesystem is placed at `/old`.
+After this, `/` points to the new jail `/tmp/jail-XXXXXX`, and the previous real root filesystem is placed at `/tmp/jail-XXXXXX/old`, i.e. `/old` .
 The challenge then bind-mounts `/old/bin`, `/old/usr`, `/old/lib`, and `/old/lib64` into the jail so that bash can run correctly inside it.

 Finally, a fake flag is written: